vmware/versatile-data-kit/projects/vdk-plugins/vdk-trino/README.md

 #### Configuring Multiple Trino Databases

 To effectively manage multiple Trino database connections within a data job, configure the default database in the `[vdk]` section of the `config.ini` file.
 This section should contain the primary connection details that the application will use by default.
+The default Trino connection is saved as `trino` and should always be called with that name.
+Subsections should not be created with that name.
+Subsection name `vdk_trino` is prohibited.

 For each additional Trino database, add a new section following the pattern `vdk_<name>`, where `<name>` is a unique identifier for each database connection.
 These additional sections must also include all necessary Trino connection details.

+Note: When using in code the `<name>` should be lowercased.
+For example, if you have `vdk_DEV`, in the data job you should refer to the database using the `dev` string.

 #### Example `config.ini` with Multiple Trino Databases